kptdev/kpt/docs/README.md

 **Data Flow**: git repo -> kpt [pkg] -> local files or stdout

-Publish and share configuration as yaml or json stored in git.
+Fetch, update, and sync configuration files using git

 - Publish blueprints and scaffolding for others to fetch and customize.
 - Publish and version releases